pharmaverse/admiral/README.md

 ### Scope

-* Build a toolboxof re-usable functions and utilitiesto create ADaM datasets in R in a modular manner.
+* Build a toolbox of re-usable functions and utilities to create ADaM datasets in R in a modular manner.
 * Communities and companies are encouraged to contribute to admiral following the provided programming strategy and modular approach, in terms of  global/company/therapeutic area/molecule or study-specific functions.
 * All functions are created based upon the ADaM Implementation Guide and aim to facilitate the programming of ADaM dataset standards.